-Group of Activities: Catchment management Activity: Sustainable land management Timeframe of benefits: Ongoing Does anyone cause us to provide this activity?
+Activity: Sustainable land management Community wellbeing/outcome: Resilient Taranaki and Who benefits?
+Sustainable land management has both a Thriving Taranaki regional focus with the benefits accruing to the wider community and a local focus with the benefits accruing to the landowner Timeframe of benefits: Ongoing Does anyone cause us to provide this activity?
 The promotion of sustainable land management is a core function under the Resource Management Act.
 The Soil Conservation and Rivers Control Act also requires us, as a catchment authority, to promote wise land use and to prevent, control and mitigate the damage caused by accelerated erosion.
-These two statutes are the primary Acts driving our sustainable land management programmes.
+These two statutes are the primary Act driving our sustainable land management programmes.
 We primarily meet these requirements by providing sustainable land management plans to landowners.
 Once prepared, we continue to support plan holders by providing them with one-on-one advice via annual visits and ongoing contact.
-The National Policy Statement for Freshwater (NPS-FW) and its National Environmental Standards, alongside the requirements of the Natural and Built Environments Act, place greater requirements on us to achieve more rapid improvements to water quality via landowner adoption of land use practices that result in reduced discharges of contaminants - particularly sediment, phosphorous, nitrogen and pathogens, to rivers, streams, lakes, groundwater, wetlands, and coastal waters.
+The National Policy Statement for Freshwater (NPS-FW) and its National Environmental Standards, alongside the requirements of the Natural and Built Environments Act, place greater requirements on us to achieve more rapid improvements to water quality via landowner adoption of land use practices that result in reduced discharges of contaminants - particularly sediment, phosphorous, nitroge and pathogens, to rivers, streams, lakes, groundwater, wetlands, and coastal waters.